 Mentors Key to Small business Owner Success

 You have a compelling business model … ambition … entrepreneurial spirit.
 Add in a solid business plan and the necessary capital, and you may be well on your way toward launching a business.
 But before you take the leap into owning your own business, it’s worthwhile to consider adding in another important element — the guidance of a mentor.

 According to a recent survey conducted by The UPS Store, 88 percent of entrepreneurs believe having a mentor has been invaluable.
 As evidence of the value this unique relationship brings, more than two-thirds of business owners who had a mentor prior to starting the business are still in contact with their mentor.”For many, starting a business can be overwhelming — it’s not just about exploring a passion or following a dream,” said W. Kenneth Yancy, chief executive officer of SCORE, a nonprofit association dedicated to helping small businesses get off the ground.
 “A mentor can help navigate the complex challenges that often come with being a business owner, and the guidance from someone who has been there themselves can be a real asset.”Beyond the intangibles — access to knowledge and the confidence that comes from having a respected colleague rooting for your success, for example — a mentor relationship can have a very real impact on your bottom line.
-In fact, 70 percent of small business owners who receive mentoring survive for five years or more, double the rate of those who do not.
+In fact, 70 percent of entrepreneurs who receive mentoring survive for five years or more, double the rate of those who do not.